 You can explain the gravity of the situation to others and motivate them to work harder.

-Take deep breaths or simply sit at a quiet place for a few minutes.
+Take deep breaths or simply sit in a quiet place for a few minutes.
 Beat down stress with a stress management device.

-These techniques would work and help you achieve the goals without feeling stressed.
+These techniques would work and help you achieve your goals without feeling stressed.